 - CIS 616 - Data Security and Privacy (3 credits)

 - CIS 617 - Digital Forensics and Investigations (3 credits)

 - CIS 619 - Data Analytics for Cybersecurity (3 credits)

 - CIS 654 - Computer Networking (3 credits)

-Students must complete three elective credits; Any 500- or 600-level CIS course (other than foundations courses) can be used as an elective toward the M.S. in cybersecurity degree.
+Students must complete at least three elective credits.
+Additional elective credits will be required if the CIS 500 course is waived, or if the project option is chosen to meet the capstone requirement (instead of the thesis option).
+Potentially, up to nine credits of electives may be needed in such cases.
+Any 500- or 600-level CIS course (other than foundations courses) can be used as an elective toward the M.S. in cybersecurity degree.

 Each candidate must complete either the project course or the thesis sequence for a total of three or six credits.
 Please contact the graduate program director one semester prior to starting any of these.